 Once a protoplast has regenerated a cell wall, then it goes through the process of cell division to form a callus, which may then be subcultured for continued growth.

-Protoplast culture is an important method that provides numerous cells (single cells) that can be used for various studies.
-These include;
+Protoplast culture is an important method that provides numerous single cells that can be used for various studies.

 Initiation Phase (Stage 1)